DataBranner/PythonInstruction/conference_notes/pycon_2015_links.md

  * [Sasha Laundy — Your Brain's API: Giving and Getting Technical Help](https://www.youtube.com/watch?v=hY14Er6JX2s)
  * [Alex Gaynor — Techniques for Debugging Hard Problems](https://www.youtube.com/watch?v=ij99SGGEX34)

+   > "When you're not engaged in one of these hideously complex debugging sessions, you should always be doing constant clean-up of your code-base.
+When you're actually in the thick of it, you don't don't want to be distracted by random broken things that are not the broken thing you're looking for.
+Complex system failures are almost never caused by a single thing being broken.
+They're caused by a series of smaller, interconnected failures.
+If you fix the small failures early, you can avoid [their interactions] with other things being large and complex."

 ### Python internals